-The chairman retorted that the Jews have not been in control of the Land of Israel or the Wall for close to two thousand years.
+The chairman retorted that the Jews have not exercised control over the Land of Israel or the Wall for nearly two millennia.
 At this point, Rav Kook decided the members of the commission needed to learn a lesson in Jewish law.
 Calmly and respectfully, he explained:

-“In Jewish law, the concept of yei'ush be'alim ['owner’s despair'] applies also to real estate.
-[That is, the owner of a stolen tract of land forfeits his ownership if he gives up hope of ever retrieving it.]
+“In Jewish law, the principle of yei'ush be'alim ['owner’s despair'] also extends to real estate.
+[This means that if the owner of a stolen piece of land relinquishes hope of ever recovering his land, he forfeits his ownership over it.]
 However, if a person’s land is stolen and he continuously protests the theft, the owner retains his ownership for all time.”
 1

-Rav Kook’s proud appearance before the commission made a powerful impact on the Jewish community.
-The Hator newspaper commented:
+Rav Kook’s resolute appearance before the commission made a powerful impact on the Jewish community.
+The HaTor newspaper commented:

 “We cannot refrain from mentioning once again the Chief Rabbi of Eretz Yisrael, who sanctified God and Israel with his testimony.
 The witnesses who preceded him stood meekly, with tottering knees.
 After the Chief Rabbi’s appearance, we felt a bit relieved, as if a weight had been lifted from our hearts.
 He raised our heads, straightened our backbones, and restored dignity to the Torah and our nation.”

-The British Mandatory government suggested a compromise according to which the Jews would recognize Arab ownership of the Kotel, and the Arabs in return would permit Jews to approach the Wall.
+The British Mandatory government proposed a compromise: the Jews would recognize Arab ownership of the Kotel, and, in return, the Arabs would permit Jews to approach the Wall.
 (The right for Jews to pray at the Kotel was not explicitly mentioned.)

-Because this was a religious matter, the Mandatory government required that the Va’ad Leumi’s proposal be approved by the religious authority of the Jews, namely, the rabbinate.
-In order to apply greater pressure on the rabbis, the Va’ad Leumi sent delegations simultaneously to the two chief rabbis, Rav Kook and Rabbi Yaakov Meir, as well as to Rabbi Zonnenfeld, representing Agudat Israel.
+As this was a religious matter, the Mandatory government insisted that the Va’ad Leumi’s proposal be approved by the religious authority of the Jews, namely, the rabbinate.
+In order to apply greater pressure on the rabbis, the Va’ad Leumi sent delegations simultaneously to both chief rabbis, Rav Kook and Rabbi Yaakov Meir, as well as to Rabbi Zonnenfeld, representing Agudat Israel.

 A delegation from the Va’ad, headed by Yitzchak Ben-Zvi, visited Rav Kook and tried to persuade him to approve the plan.
 It is a matter of life and death, they argued; only by renouncing Jewish ownership will we assuage the Arabs and bring peace to Israel.